About

-Around this founding core gravitates an extended circle of collaborators, friends and artistic accomplices, with whom we share affinities of thought, practice and ethics.
+This desire gave birth to the Mumato association in 2025, a production platform that allows us to come together around shared projects.
+Around a core of three cofounders — Máté Kohout, Nicolas Muratore and Tom Vincent — the collective extends to collaborators, friends and artistic accomplices, with whom we share affinities of thought and practice.
 This shifting constellation allows us to adapt our skills and approaches to the specific contexts of each project.

-Mumato operates in France and internationally through various formats: artistic residencies, public procurement responses, exhibitions, participatory workshops, mediation programs...
-Each intervention is conceived as situated action-research, attentive to cultural rights, accessibility and diversity of expression.
+In practice, Mumato operates in France and internationally through various formats: installations, residencies, commissions, exhibitions, participatory workshops, mediation programmes, cultural events...

 Máté Kohout